patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Upgrade Notice ==

-= 2.3 =
-Removes the buggy Statify Analyst user role and renames the plugin to *Statify – Extended Evaluation*.

-= 2.2 =
+= 2.3.1 =
-Little enhancements (style, message if there is nothing to display) and support for WordPress 4.7.
+Bugfix: diagram for yearly views.
+This bugfix release is recommended for all users.